MartijnDwars/metaborg.github.io/spoofax/tour/index.md

 ![content-completion-2.png](/spoofax/images/tour/content-completion-2.png)

 This rule gets the current abstract syntax tree node, its position, etc. and returns a list of content proposals.
-The "String" and "Int" proposal are hardcoded; other proposals are computed by taking all the keys of our `GetEntity` table.
+The "String" and "Int" proposal are hard coded; other proposals are computed by taking all the keys of our `GetEntity` table.
 For this we use the `all-keys-GetEntity` rule which is automatically made available from our `GetEntity` definition.
 Spoofax will then automatically show proposals with the right prefix (here the letter "U").

 ## Testing Language Definitions